tmpfs/strike/README.md

 To verify all build tools are executing tests correctly use this one-liner:

 	npm test && rake test && ant test && mvn test && ./bake test

-It is recommended (for additional tests to run that validate the valid and invalid JSON documents) that you install [jsonlint(1)](https://github.com/zaach/jsonlint).

 #### Dependencies